Buy, Sell & How To Mint An NFT with VPN.com

-To sell your NFT, you’ll need to sign up for an account on an NFT marketplace.
+To sell your Non-Fungible Token, you’ll need to sign up for an account on an NFT marketplace.
 Connect your wallet to the marketplace, then add your information and customize your profile.
-Your account allows you to mint NFTs, buy NFTs and interact with the community.
+Your account allows you to mint NFTs, buy Non-Fungible Tokens and interact with the community.

 Mint Your NFT

-Once you’ve signed up, mint your NFT by placing it for sale on the marketplace.
+Once you’ve signed up, how to mint an NFT by placing your Non-Fungible Token for sale on the marketplace.
 Upload the file, add a name and description, and choose your settings.
 Next, set the price and choose an auction or fixed-price sale.
 If you choose to hold an auction, users will bid on your NFT until the auction ends.

-Finally, pay the transaction fees to add your NFT to the marketplace.
+Finally, pay the transaction fees to add your Non-Fungible Token to the marketplace.
 If you have enough cryptocurrency, the marketplace will deduct the fees directly from your wallet.
 Otherwise, you’ll have to add more crypto to your wallet to cover the fees.

 When your NFT goes live, wait for people to bid on the NFT or make a purchase.
 Your NFT’s data appears on the blockchain, which records every transaction and transfer of ownership.
-Buyers can resell the NFT, display it in their gallery or keep it in their private collection.
+Buyers can resell the Non-Fungible Token, display it in their gallery or keep it in their private collection.

 How Much Does It Cost To Mint An NFT?